jkols99/Osy/ASSIGNMENT-3.md

    for printing information about given thread.
  * The first argument is passed in the `a0` register.
  * The CPU status register in kernel mode on initialization should be `0xff01`.

+## Assignment Grading

+A fully working assignment will receive a baseline of 10 points.
+This refers to the state of the assignment at the submission deadline.

+The baseline will be further adjusted based on additional criteria:

+- Bonus for relevant features that were not part of the assignment (such as more complex tests).

+- Penalty for bugs that were not discovered by the tests but are still important (in extreme cases where the code passess the tests more or less by chance the penalty can be severe).

+- Penalty for technically poor solution even if it works somehow.

+- Penalty for poor coding style (such as inconsistent or cryptic variable names, lack of comments, poor code structure, and so on).

+Any single bonus or penalty will typically be restricted to 1-2 points, however, exceptions in extreme cases are possible.